mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### ✅ No Major Payment-System Issue Detected
 - Payment success rate: **95.7%** (stable across regions and devices)
-- Minimal gap between new vs returning users (0.04%p)
+- Minimal gap between single-booking and repeat-booking customer groups (0.04%p)
 - **Insight:** The observed leakage appears more closely related to pre-purchase behavior than to payment processing or specific user segments.

 ### 🚨 Cart Abandonment is a High-Priority Recovery Opportunity